TITLE 6 PRIMARY AND SECONDARY EDUCATION

 benchmarks and performance standards; and

-and may augment the standardized grading system with a narrative or other
+school report cards may augment the standardized grading system with a

 (8) Final